AXION-MONEY/liquidity-amo/README.md

 * PriceManager.sol, a contract that serves both to update the price of the staked stables AND to store the last value
 * PriceManagerQuoter.sol, a view function to the price of the staked stables

-## Logic of pricemanager.sol
+## Logic of PriceManager.sol

 * The contracts call a Muon oracle to update the price of the staked stables
-* for instance, the staked price of sUSDe ( staked eThena USD(e)) is updated calling the internal function `function _setSUsde(StakedUSDeLib.StakedUSDe calldata _sUSDe, Block calldata srcBlock)`
+* for instance, the staked price of sUSDe (Ethena Staked USDe) is updated calling the internal function `function _setSUsde(StakedUSDeLib.StakedUSDe calldata _sUSDe, Block calldata srcBlock)`
-* this function reads the Muon signature (that includes the data such as timestamp and blocknumber) and extracts the data
+* this function reads the Muon signature (that includes the data such as timestamp and block number) and extracts the data
-* then `muonClient.verifyTSSAndGW()` verifies that the signature has the correct data ( eg gateway etc...)
+* then `muonClient.verifyTSSAndGW()` verifies that the signature has the correct data (e.g. gateway, etc...)
-* the function `function _validateSrcBlock` of the `pricemanager.sol` contract checks if the signature has been issued in more recent timeblocks than that of the current price state variable _ (we also verify that the price has not been signed at a future tmestamp)_ !FIXME! do we need that? a next block price is better than a last hours price!!!
+* the function `function _validateSrcBlock` of the `pricemanager.sol` contract checks if the signature has been issued in more recent block timestamp than that of the current price state variable _ (we also verify that the price has not been signed at a future timestamp)_ !FIXME! do we need that? a next block price is better than a last hours price!!!

 ## Logic of PriceManagerQuoter.sol